taurus-org/taurus/doc/source/users/ui/taurusdemo.rst

 Taurus Demo Application
 -----------------------

-taurusdemo is an application that gives an overview of some of the widgets available in Taurus. taurusdemo can be launched with the following command::
+Taurus demo is an application that gives an overview of some of the widgets available in Taurus. taurusdemo can be launched with the following command::

-    taurusdemo
+    taurus demo

 Run the following command for more details::

-    taurusdemo --help
+    taurus demo --help

 .. figure:: /_static/taurusdemo.png
   :align: center